 Bayer has been committed to the fine arts for more than 100 years.
-Today the company owns a comprehensive collection of paintings, drawings, prints and sculptures from the 20th and 21st centuries.
+Today the company has a comprehensive collection of paintings, drawings, prints and sculptures from the 20th and 21st centuries.

 The foundation stone for the Bayer Art Collection was laid by Dr. Carl Duisberg, the company's first general director.
-He was particularly keen to combine the fine arts with the world of work.
-In 1912 he had a collection of "coloured stone drawings" made for the furnishing of work and recreation rooms at the Leverkusen works.
-The idea of art at work was born!
+He was particularly keen to link the fine arts with the working world.
+In 1912 he commissioned a collection of "coloured stone drawings" for the furnishing of work and recreation rooms at the Leverkusen works.
+The idea of "art at work" was born!

 Today the company owns a total of 5,500 works, of which 2000 paintings, drawings, prints and sculptures by renowned 20th century artists belong to the Bayer Collection: Works by internationally renowned painters and sculptors such as Max Beckmann, Emil Nolde, Ernst-Wilhelm Nay, Ernst Barlach, Henry Moore, Pablo Picasso and Gerhard Richter are just as much a part of the collection as works commissioned by the company or works which are of importance to the company's history.
 A main focus is on Classical Modernism with outstanding works by the German Expressionists and the École de Paris.
 Furthermore, the artists of the German Informel are represented as well as important positions of the 1970s.
 In the late 1970s and 1980s Bayer also awarded working scholarships to artists working with Bayer materials and supported an "artist in residence" programme.
 From the 1980s and 1990s, the company owns works by renowned German painters such as Martin Kippenberger, Albert Oehlen and Gerhard Richter.
 The art collection is managed by Bayer Arts & Culture (Art Department, Andrea Peters).
 The aim is to complement the collection with new acquisitions and to expand the holdings with works by young artists.